 Overall, the COE is proving to be a well-defined product: flexibility is provided by a wide range of underlying assets, which offers an incentive for issuers to use such instrument, while clear rules create a safe environment for investors.

 The rules applicable to COEs tend to be less bureaucratic and burdensome when compared to other financial assets and securities that are constantly issued in the market.
 The COE is a complex financial product, but even with such complexity the regulators have found a way to promote the COE market, always looking to investors, and it should be recognised that the COE is a successful financial product.

-1 Tiago A D Themudo Lessa is a partner and Rafael José Lopes Gaspar and Fábio Moretti de Góis are associates at Pinheiro Neto Advogados.
+1 Tiago A D Themudo Lessa is a partner, Rafael José Lopes Gaspar is a senior associate and Fábio Moretti de Góis is an associate at Pinheiro Neto Advogados.

 3 The purpose of this is to avoid potential conflicts of interest and to ensure that the issuer of the COE is not able to affect the results of the COE, whether positive or negatively.

 4 It is important to mention that in Brazil, laws and regulations are interpreted according to their hierarchy.
 In this sense, Law 12,249 ranks hierarchically higher than Resolution 4,263, Instruction CVM 569 and Deliberation 22.
 From a practical standpoint, considering that Resolution 4,263 and Instruction CVM 569 are administrative regulations, both should have the same hierarchy rank.
 Notwithstanding, from a theoretical perspective, the CVM is subject to the CMN; thus, one could conclude that Resolution 4,263 should rank higher than Instruction CVM 569.
 Finally, Deliberation 22 was issued by ANBIMA, and thus ranks inferior to Law 12,249, Resolution 4,263 and Instruction CVM 569 in the legal hierarchy.